isuihko/selolaskuri/README.md

 12.8.2018: CSV format and paste checkings and instructions.
 Version now 2.1.0.1, 12.8.2018.

+19.8.2018: More CSV format checkings, e.g. remove extra spaces.
+And new unit tests (total 65 tests) and code refactoring.
+Version now 2.1.0.2, 19.8.2018.

 --

 The following text is only in Finnish.
 There is about the usage of the Finland's SELO calculation application.